 In other words, the researchers found that the child’s ability to delay gratification and display self-control was not a predetermined trait, but rather was impacted by the experiences and environment that surrounded them.

-In fact, the effects of the environment were almost instantaneous.
+In fact, the effects on the environment were almost instantaneous.

-Just a few minutes of reliable or unreliable experiences was enough to push the actions of each child in one direction or another.
+Just a few minutes of reliable or unreliable experiences were enough to push the actions of each child in one direction or another.

-Over the decades these marshmallow experiences have become very popular but they’re only piece of the delayed gratification puzzle.
+Over the decades these marshmallow experiences have become very popular but they're the only pieces of the delayed gratification puzzle.